michaelspatrick/parse-anchore/README.md

 3. Run the script: ./parse.php
 4. Copy the output and save to a file such as CVEs.csv on your laptop.
 5. Import that into Google Sheets.

+Web:
+I crated a simple web application.
+There is a form upload that takes the text and then parses it and immediately downloads as a CSV file.
+The index.php page calls parse-web.php page.